xenondevs/Docs/docs/nova/admin/configuration.md

 ## Resource Filters

 Resource filters allow you to exclude certain files from the resource pack.
-They are configured in the main config under `resource_pack.generation.resource_filters`.
+They are configured in the main config under `resource_pack` > `generation` > `resource_filters`.

 ```yaml
 resource_pack: